mindsdb/mindsdb-docs-old/mindsdb-docs/docs/databases/Clickhouse.md

 The avaiable configuration options are:

-* api -- This key is used for starting the MindsDB http server by providing:
+* api['http] -- This key is used for starting the MindsDB http server by providing:
     * host(default 0.0.0.0.) - The mindsdb server address.
     * port(default 47334) - The mindsdb server port.
-* mysql -- This key is used for database integrations that works through MySQL protocol.
+* api['mysql'] -- This key is used for database integrations that works through MySQL protocol.
 The required keys are:
     * user(default root).
     * password(default empty).
     * host(default localhost).